Database Views as Explanations for Relational Deep Learning: RDL Explanations via Soft Determinacy

 \begin{example} As an example, suppose that our schema consists of $R(A)$ and $T(A,B)$, and $s \in D(R)$.
 The following explanation view (in SQL) returns the $T$-tuples that connect to $s$:

 \end{example}

 Note that the parameterized view $V$ does not necessarily have to refer to its parameter in its definition.
 If $V$ ignores its parameter $s$, we say that it is \e{instance-agnostic}, otherwise it is \e{instance-specific}.
 Formally, $V$ is instance-agnostic if, for each database $D$ and instances $s$ and $s'$ it holds that $V\angs{s}(D)=V\angs{s'}(D)$.
-As an example, the following explanation view is instance-agnostic, as it refers to all tuples of $T$, regardless of their relationship to $s$:
+As an example, the following explanation view is instance-agnostic, as it refers to all tuples of $T$, regardless of their relationship to $s$: \textsf{select} \textsf{ $*$ from $T$}.
 Finally, by an \emph{explanation} $E$ we mean a finite subset of concrete queries from $\exlang$.
 The quality of an explanation is measured using two criteria: \e{determinacy} (i.e., whether $E$ is enough to determine the behavior of $M$) and \e{conciseness} (i.e., how easy it is to grasp $E$).